dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 ### 3.3 - Clamp to grid animation demo

 This far I can not say that any of the animation loops thus far do a good job of showcasing what the clamp method is really about.
 I started making just one animation after another that showcases clamp, but also other alternatives such as wrapping.
-SO for this animation loop example I thought that I would make one where I just clamp all the children of a group to an area within a grid.
+So for this animation loop example I thought that I would make one where I just clamp all the children of a group to an area within a grid.
+This involves just creating a whole bunch of mesh objects and adding them as children of a group.
+While doing so I can add a heading value as well as some other values to the user data object of each mesh object.
+In an update method I can then use this user data to move the mesh objects by a given heading and speed.
+I can then also make use of the Vector3 clamp method to make sure that the mesh objects do not go out of bounds.
+I can then check to see if one of the mesh objects are along an edge and if so give them a new heading and also set the color depending on what side they hit.

 ```js
 //-------- ----------